WeatherLab/fsodoc/source/general/view_parser.rst

 Escaping Data
 =============

 By default, all variable substitution is escaped to help prevent XSS attacks on your pages.
-CodeIgniter's ``esc`` method supports several different contexts, like general **html**, when it's in an HTML **attr*, in **css**, etc. If nothing else is specified, the data will be assumed to be in an HTML context.
+FSO's ``esc`` method supports several different contexts, like general **html**, when it's in an HTML **attr*, in **css**, etc. If nothing else is specified, the data will be assumed to be in an HTML context.
 You can specify the context used by using the **esc** filter::